-Another important factor to maintain and improve the performance of your dishwasher is water temperature.
-A dishwasher requires water to be a minimum temperature of 130° to adequately operate.
-A cooler temperature may result in left behind greasy film and soap residue.
-Running the faucet until the water reaches a hot temperature before starting the dishwasher will promote a better wash.
+A dishwasher requires a minimum temperature of 130° to operate adequately.
+Cooler temperatures may leave behind greasy films or soapy residue.
+Running the faucet until the water reaches a hot temperature before starting your dishwasher will promote a better wash.
 You may also want to use a dishwasher rinse aid to control films and residue, especially if your water system generates hard water.